arghyadutta/notes/LAMMPS.md

 damp = damping parameter (time units)
 seed = random number seed to use for white noise (positive integer)
 zero or more keyword/value pairs may be appended
 keyword = angmom or omega or scale or tally or zero
+*Example*
-Example: fix 3 boundary langevin 1.0 1.0 1000.0 699483
+`fix 3 boundary langevin 1.0 1.0 1000.0 699483`
 Apply a Langevin thermostat as described in (Schneider) to a group of atoms which models an interaction with a background implicit solvent.
 Used with fix nve, this command performs Brownian dynamics (BD), since the total force on each atom will have the form:

 F = Fc + Ff + Fr